-Secondly, if the integral heuristic structure of proportionate being were conceived, affirmed, and implemented, then latent metaphysics would become explicit.
-For latent metaphysics is the dynamic unity of empirical, intellectual, a of rational consciousness as underlying, penetrating, transforming, and unifying the other departments of knowledge.
-But an integral heuristic structure of proportionate being would perform these offices in an explicit menner.
+Secondly, if the integral heuristic strucxture of proportionate being were conceived, affirmed, and implemented, then latent metaphysics would become explicit.
+For latent metaphysics is the dynamic unity of empirical, intellectual, and rational consciousness as underlying, penetrating, transforming, and unifying state-deter the other departments of knowledge.
+But an integral heuristic structure of proportionede being would perform these offices in an explicit manner.
 As heuristic, it would underlie other knowledge.
 As the questions, which other knowledge answers, it would penetrate other fields.
 As dialectical, it would transform these answers.
-As integral, it would contain in itself the order that binds other departments into a single intelligible whole.
+As integral, it would contain in itself the order that bluds other departments into a single inbelligible whole.

 Thirdly, such an explicit metaphysics would be progressive.
-For heuristic notions and structures are not discovered by some Platonic recall of a prior state of contemplative bliss.
+For heuristic notions and structures are not discovered by some Platonic anamasis recall of a prior state of contemplative bliss.
 They result from the resourcefulness of human intelligence in operation.
-They are to be known only by an analysis of operations that have become familiar and are submitted to examination.
-Just as the other departments of knowledge advance by discovering new methods, so metaphysics advances by adding these discoveries to its account of the integral heuristic structure of proportionate being.
+They are to be known only by an analysis of operations that have become familiar and as / are submitted to examination.
+Just as the other departments of knowledge advance by discovering new methods, so metaphysics advances by adding these discoveries to its account of the integral heuristic structure of propertionale being.